What types of organizations are eligible for grants?

 Educational programs, that provide participants with access to resources both inside and outside of the traditional classroom.
 The trustees are especially interested in supporting under-served populations and have emphasized youth and immigrant leadership programs as well as programs aimed at increasing economic independence.

-Cultural projects, with priority given to those with a community education or engagement component.
+Cultural resources, projects in organizations that serve as or provide statewide or community cultural resources.
 The Trust welcomes projects that strengthen or improve programming in Maine public libraries, museums, arts and cultural organizations.
 Projects that expand organizational capacity are encouraged.

 Historic preservation projects, for restoration and conservation of significant historic structures (National Register listed, community landmark or similar).
 For those projects, priority for funding will go to structural improvements and building systems (such as electrical service) rather than maintenance, painting or short-term repairs.
 Applicants in this category should provide a letter indicating that the Maine Historic Preservation Commission is aware of the project, and that work is being conducted to appropriate preservation standards.